 Student personnel administrators include a variety of professionals, all centered on service to students: recruitment officers, admissions directors, financial aid officers, counseling staff, career services staff, housing staff, registrars, and deans of students, among others.
-These specialists benefit from sharing best practices and peer networking through their participation in the Student Personnel Administrators Network (SPAN).
-Annual conferences, webinars, a listserv (requires email address from a member school), and other resources cover topics such as administrative structures in various institutional settings, vocational identity, spiritual formation, seminary community, and position nomenclature.
+These specialists benefit from sharing best practices and peer networking through their participation in the Student Personnel Administrators' Network (SPAN).
+Engage ATS (an interactive online community for those who serve at ATS member schools), annual conferences, webinars, and other resources cover topics such as administrative structures in various institutional settings, vocational identity, spiritual formation, seminary community, and position nomenclature.

 Here are several professional organizations ATS student personnel administrators have found useful:

 American Association of Collegiate Registrars and Admissions Officers

 American College Personnel Association

 Association of American University Women

 Association of College and University Housing Officers

 Association of Higher Education and Disability

 National Academic Advising Association